Rachel on the issues

 A successful city raises the quality of life of its residents across the board, and that means righting past wrongs by investing in communities that have experienced targeted disinvestment for decades.
 No one's future success should be determined by their race, ethnicity, gender, sexual orientation, or income level.

-That's why, as your representative, I would push for even more state support for tornado victims.
+I support more state aid for tornado relief.
 I'm glad that we were able to secure $100 million, but that's barely a dent in the $2 billion price tag cited by city officials.
-The state can and should do more to support rebuilding efforts so that displaced residents may return to their homes and communities that have experienced long-standing disinvestment can begin to meaningfully recover.
+The state can and should do more to support rebuilding efforts so that displaced residents may return to their homes and communities that have experience long-standing disinvestment can begin to meaningfully recover.

 STATE INCOME TAX

 Missouri already has one of the lowest tax burdens in the country, and our services suffer for it.
 Governor Kehoe's plan to eliminate the state income tax is just another example of enriching the wealthiest Missourians at the expense of the poorest.
-Instead of investing in the failed experiment of "trickle down economics," we should be making smart, tangible investments in the lives of everyday residents.
-That means public infrastructure, childcare, healthcare, education, and crime prevention.
+Instead of investing in the failed experiment of "trickledown economics," we should be making smart, tangible investments in the lives of everyday residents.
+That means public infrastructure, childcare, healthcare, education, and holistic public safety reforms.